Midwifery BSc (Hons)

 New students in England on midwifery courses now have access to the standard student support package of tuition fee loans and support for living costs, rather than getting an NHS grant.

-If you already have a degree, and are planning to undertake a nursing as a second degree, you will have access to student loans.
+If you already have a degree, and are planning to undertake midwifery as a second degree, you will have access to student loans.

 The Council of Deans of Health have created a website with more information on the funding for student midwives.